Beau Welling Takes Orange Hill

 Welling was inspired by traditional courses, and his plans for the course at Orange Hill feature “Old World slopes and contours around the greens.”
 From the start, he says, the course will have an aged feel because of the mature trees, especially the ancient live oaks with outstretched limbs.
 He’s been involved in land planning and golf course design projects around the world—from Scotland to the Bahamas to PGA Frisco in Texas—and he’s bringing that experience and vision to this project.
 Closer to home, he says local cues for Orange Hill include Yeamans Hall Club and the Country Club of Charleston, both impressive for their gentler imprint on the land.

-Welling steps off the golf cart to unroll the conceptual master plan for Orange Hill, and he points out various features—homesites and cottages, a fish camp by one of the ponds, wetlands and natural areas that will be conserved, and farmland plots for vegetables and flowers.
+Welling steps off the golf cart to unroll the conceptual master plan for Orange Hill, and he points out various features—homesites and cottages, a fishing dock by one of the ponds, wetlands and natural areas that will be conserved, and farmland plots for vegetables and flowers.
 About three hundred acres of Orange Hill will be dedicated to golf, including the practice area and a short course of ten 50- to 100-yard holes, along with the Club’s core 18-hole course.

 The short course will be great for practice and is less intimidating for beginners, Welling explains, which is vital as interest in golf has grown in recent years, especially since the pandemic.
 “We want to deliver a golf experience that everyone can play, and each hole is different.”